lishenglilab/lishenglilab.github.io/_people/shengli_li.md

 twitter:
 facebook:
 instagram:
 desp: Shengli Li received his Ph.D. in Medical Systems Biology from Fudan University in 2018 and Postdoctoral training from the University of Texas Health Science center at Houston during 2018-2020.
-He is a Principal Investigator with the Shanghai General Hospital affiliated to Shanghai Jiao Tong University.
-Shengli is a computational biologist with expertise in human disease genetics, including cancer and skin diseases.
-His research focuses on integrative utilization of cutting-edge computational biology algorithms and molecular experimental technologies to reveal systematical changes and functional factors in human disease progression, disease microenvironment and response to drug treatment.
+He is now a Principal Investigator with the Shanghai General Hospital affiliated to Shanghai Jiao Tong University School of Medicine.
+Shengli is a computational biologist with expertise in human cancer genetics.
+His research focuses on integrative utilization of cutting-edge computational biology algorithms and molecular experimental technologies to reveal systematical changes and functional factors in human cancer progression, cancer microenvironment and response to anti-cancer treatment.

 ---